-- successful learning can only take place when a child feels safe and happy - there must be clear expectations of acceptable behaviour set within the school's behaviour policy - an atmosphere conducive to learning develops where everyone feels valued and respected with personal responsibility linked to a respect for all people - a school's behaviour policy must be based on the positive approach of praise and reward rather than the negative approach.
-In all disciplinary actions, it is essential the child knows it's the behaviour which is unacceptable and not the child as a person
+- successful learning can only take place when a child feels safe and happy and that building relationships between staff and pupils is a key component of this. - there must be clear expectations of acceptable behaviour set within the school's behaviour policy - an atmosphere conducive to learning develops where everyone feels valued and respected with personal responsibility linked to a respect for all people - a school's behaviour policy must be based on the positive approach of praise and reward rather than the negative approach.
+In all disciplinary actions, it is essential the child knows it's the behaviour which is unacceptable and not the child as a person - that behaviour is a communication, and we strive to understand the need of a child.